stelzinga/MF/Management_Framework.md

 Groups can roll up into other Groups which is called regrouping e.g., several Teams can be part of a Division etc. The total structure of all Groups is called the Organisation of the Venture and the relation between them is reflected in an *Organisation Chart* or *Org Chart*.
 Groups permeate all Management Functions and as such are an important deliverable.

 For each Group the following aspects can be relevant:
-- Overview: description which can include aspects like history.
-- Parent: Name of the Group a Group is part of.
 - Activity: the Activity or Activities performed by the Group.
+- Skills: the type of Skills required for a Group
 - Manager: the name of the Manager for the Group, the person ultimately accountable for the performance of the Activity associated to the Group.

 In most cases an Activity equals the Group associated to it.
 In other words, the Activity is determined by the existence of a Group of Staff performing Processes, and vice versa the Group of Staff performing those Processes reflects the Activity.
 As such, above properties of a Group can be omitted and one can refer to the Activity.
 The details for Activity and Group can thus effectively be merged.
 Groups form the link between Activities and Staff.
 Therefore, the regular review of Groups implies regular review of Staff within the Group.

-Depending on the Sector a Venture operates in, certain Activities are expected.
-For example in the banking sector the so called three lines of defense organisation is expected by financial regulators.

 ### Roles and Responsibilities
 Once Activities have been identified and Groups have been defined, Staff need to be made aware of what is expected of them within the Group.
 This is defined through Roles & Responsibilities which formalises the Role of the Staff within a Group and the Responsibilities assigned to that Role through *delegating* a.k.a. *delegation*.
-Roles & Responsibilities is thus an intricate structure composed of
+Roles & Responsibilities is thus a formalised structure composed of:
 - Delegating
 - Role
 - Responsibilities